gatsbyjs/gatsby/docs/docs/building-apps-with-gatsby.md

 title: "Building apps with Gatsby"
 ---

-Gatsby can be used to create fully dynamic apps.
-The default Gatsby app is made up of statically rendered pages.
-On this foundation, you can build what we call "hybrid" sites which adds dynamically rendered sections of pages and if needed, client-only routes.
+Gatsby is an excellent framework for building web apps.
+Gatsby has three types of pages.
+By default, Gatsby produces statically rendered pages.
+On this foundation, you can build what we call "hybrid" apps which add dynamically rendered sections of pages and if needed, client-only multi-page sections of the site.

 ## Statically rendered pages

 This is what Gatsby does by default.
 You create [components (layouts/pages/templates)](/docs/building-with-components/) that render [data you ask for in your GraphQL queries](/docs/querying-with-graphql/).
 Each page component is rendered to HTML when you build your Gatsby site as well as in the client as people click around the site.

-Content and behaviors on the page will look and act the same for every visitor until the next time you build the site.
+Content and behaviors on these pages will look and act the same for every visitor until the next time you build the site.

 ## Dynamic sections of pages